Natural Remedies for ADHD: 5 Lifestyle Tips for Parents

-While numerous studies have shown that treatment of ADHD with stimulant drugs does help to reduce some of the most difficult symptoms of ADHD, there is controversy regarding the following:
+While numerous studies have shown that treatment of ADHD with stimulant drugs does help to reduce some of the most difficult symptoms of ADD/ADHD, there is controversy regarding the following:

 Increase in tolerance over time, meaning that the ADHD medication doses may likely need to be increased.
-The chemical changes that occur in the brain with ADHD with increased tolerance may lead to the worsening of ADHD symptoms.
+The chemical changes that occur in the brain with ADD/ADHD with increased tolerance may lead to the worsening of ADD/ADHD symptoms.

-If stimulant drugs are not an option for the person with ADHD or they do not want to take stimulant drugs due to the risks, some people opt to take non-stimulant drugs.
-The difference between stimulant and non-stimulant drugs for ADHD is that stimulant drugs increase the levels of the neurotransmitters dopamine and norepinephrine by targeting brain receptors. <
+If stimulant drugs are not an option for the person with ADD/ADHD or they do not want to take stimulant drugs due to the risks, some people opt to take non-stimulant drugs.
+The difference between stimulant and non-stimulant drugs for ADD/ADHD is that stimulant drugs increase the levels of the neurotransmitters dopamine and norepinephrine by targeting brain receptors. <

 Because of the risks associated with traditional pharmacological treatment, many parents of children with ADHD and adults with ADHD have expressed interest in choosing non-prescription treatment options and alternative medicine to address ADHD.